 The Political Nature of the film

 Taking into account of the political atmosphere, Accident was a bold film.
 It was not a typical David versus Goliath where the antagonist is a rogue who cannot be defeated.
-The film was true its setting and presented realistic political oppression against the judiciary, the society, and the media.
+The film was true in its setting and presented realistic political oppression against the judiciary, the society, and the media.

 Anant Nag as Politician Dharmadhikari